R-I-T-U/Movie-Ticket-Booking-System/README.md

 # 🎬 Movie Ticket Booking System

-A production-ready **Movie Ticket Booking System** built with **FastAPI**.
+A **Movie Ticket Booking System** built with **FastAPI**.
 This system allows users to browse movies, book tickets, and provides an admin panel to manage listings.

 ---